gaganhegde/docs/journey/day2/README.md

 ## Prerequisites

-* A GitOps system that was bootstrapped in [Day 1 Operations](../day1)
+* A GitOps system that has been bootstrapped in [Day 1 Operations](../day1)
-* A new soruce Git repository
+* A new Git repository to be used as the new Service's source repository.
 * Download unofficial [odo](../../commands/bin) binary

 ## Create a new Environment

+To generate resources for a new Environment, you simiply run this command.

 ```shell
 $ odo pipelines environment add \
   --env-name new-env
 ```

-The above command adds a new Environment `new-env` in the Pipelines Model.
+It adds a new Environment `new-env` in the Pipelines Model.

 ```yaml
 environments:
 - name: new-env
 ```

-It generates the following yamls.
+And, it generates the following yamls.
 The new resources are namespace and role bindings.

 * [`environments/<env-name>/env/base/<env-name>-environment.yaml`](output/environments/new-env/env/base/new-env-environment.yaml)
 * [`environments/<env-name>/env/base/<env-name>-rolebindings.yaml`](output/environments/new-env/env/base/new-env-rolebindgs.yaml)

 ## Create an Application/Service in the new Environment

+To generate resources for the new Serivce, run the foolowing command.

 ```shell
 $ odo pipelines service add \